There are two provincial long-term care facilities in West Prince.

 - Occupational Therapist and OT Assistant

-“Employees have the opportunity to advance to other positions and to increase or reduce the amount of hours they work,” says Darlene Oakes, Health PEI Administrator.
+“Employees have the opportunity to advance to other positions and to increase or reduce the number of hours they work,” says Gayle Lamont, Administrator, Rural Long Term Care, Health PEI.

-“We offer on-the-job placements for students in nursing, Resident Care Worker, and nutrition programs, as well as positions for students during the summer,” says Darlene.
+“We offer on-the-job placements for students in nursing, Resident Care Worker, and nutrition programs, as well as positions for students during the summer,” says Gayle.

 “Job seekers should watch for postings at www.gov.pe.ca/jobspei because many opportunities come up throughout the year.”